agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 .. image:: cluster.*

+Limitations
+***********

+SeQuiLa is slower than featureCounts in a single-threaded applications due to less preformat Java BAM reader( mainly BGZF decompression) available in htsjdk library.

 Discussion
 ##########
-Results showed that SeQuiLa significantly accelerates  genomic interval queries, being the fastest tool in our benchmark.
+Results showed that SeQuiLa significantly accelerates  genomic interval queries.
 We are aware that paradigm of distributed computing is currently not fully embraced by bioinformaticians therefore we have put additional effort into preparing SeQuiLa to be easily integrated into existing applications and pipelines.